Overview (latest)

 501 | Not Implemented | The service does not support the functionality required to fulfill the request |

-To indicate the status of the request, or the executed operation, one of the HTTP status codes MUST be used, as described above.
-Meaning of these codes may be further detailed (nuanced) in this specification by particular responses.
-If required, other status codes MAY be used by implementations as long as their usecase is not conflicting or overlapping with above codes.
+To indicate the status of a request or operation, an appropriate HTTP status code MUST be used as described above.
+Additional status codes MAY be used as long as they do not conflict with the predefined codes.

 Status code 400

-indicates a bad request or generic client-side error, used when no other 4xx
+indicates normally a bad request, as well as a generic client-side error, used when no other 4xx

 error code is appropriate.